2016 MLB thread. THE CUBS HAVE BROKEN THE CURSE! Chicago Cubs are your 2016 World Series champions

 Cubs will find a way to ruin everything, per usual.

-WS or bust for real for the A's now :lol:
+WS or bust for real for the A's now :lol

-Trout doing Trout things :pimp:
+Trout doing Trout things :hat

 Last edited: